 In order to get the most out of your asbestos lawsuit, it is imperative that you file against the right defendant.
 By learning more about your situation, our asbestos lawyers can help you decide whom you should file against.
 Even if you don’t know where you were exposed to asbestos, our lawyers can investigate the cause for you.

 11. Will my mesothelioma lawsuit be filed in my state?

 Your asbestos lawsuit may not be filed in your home state because we want to file your case in the state that will provide the best chance of success.
 For example, if you were exposed to asbestos by a company with its headquarters in another state, we may file your lawsuit in the state of the company’s headquarters.
-Filing mesothelioma lawsuits in another state will not cost you any extra money, and it can only provide a better chance for success.
+Filing in another state will not cost you any extra money, and it can only provide a better chance for success.

 12. Will I have to travel?

 Our attorneys and investigators are happy to travel to see you.
 Though we cannot guarantee that you will not have to travel, in most instances it is unlikely that you will need to leave the area in which you live.

 13. Will I have to testify at trial?

 We always prepare as if we are going to trial.
 However, some of our mesothelioma cases settle out of court without going through a trial.
 In the event that a trial does occur, our mesothelioma attorneys are trained to make this process as easy on you and your family as possible.